 - From Passion to Painting: Thomas Cole & the Visual Representations of his Intellectual World – Madeline Turner, 2012

-Now Seeking 2017 Exhibition Associates & Education Interns
+Now Seeking 2017 Exhibition & Education Interns

-The Thomas Cole National Historic Site is now seeking winter-spring exhibition associates and educational interns to help plan and implement the 2017 season of exhibitions and events.
+The Thomas Cole National Historic Site is now seeking exhibition and educational interns to help plan and implement the 2017 season of exhibitions and events.
 Interns are welcome on a rolling basis year-round.
 The winter-spring season spans: February-May, Summer: May/June-August, and Fall: September – December.
 All selected Interns work closely with staff and gain valuable, behind-the-scenes museum experience.
 Projects may include exhibitions and research, collection management, planning and design, and museum education and interpretation.

 This is an excellent opportunity to gain in-depth experience for those looking to pursue a career in the museum field.
 Candidates with a passion for art, museums, history, and/or education are encouraged to apply.
 Academic credit has been arranged for students who complete a minimum number of hours per week, as determined by their college or other academic institution.
 Interns may work two to four days per week for a period of three to six months.